 - Limit the amount of alcohol you drink.
 For healthy adults, that means up to one drink a day for women of all ages and men older than 65, and up to two drinks a day for men 65 and younger.

 - Manage stress.

-If a trial of making lifestyle changes isn't enough to control your blood pressure, you'll likely receive a prescription for one or more of these medications in addition to maintaining your lifestyle measures.
+If making lifestyle changes isn't enough to control your blood pressure, your doctor will likely prescribe blood pressure medication.
+You may be given one or more of these medications:

 If diuretics aren't enough to lower your blood pressure, your doctor might recommend adding other blood pressure medications to your treatment.

-- Angiotensin-converting enzyme (ACE) inhibitors.
-These help relax blood vessels by preventing the formation of a hormone called angiotensin, a substance in your body that narrows blood vessels.
-Frequently prescribed ACE inhibitors include enalapril (Vasotec), lisinopril (Prinivil, Zestril) and ramipril (Altace).
+Angiotensin-converting enzyme (ACE) inhibitors.
+These help relax blood vessels by preventing the formation of angiotensin, a chemical in your body that narrows blood vessels.

 - Renin inhibitors.
-Renin is an enzyme produced by your kidneys that starts a chain of chemical steps that increases blood pressure.
-Aliskiren (Tekturna) slows the production of renin, reducing its ability to begin this process.
+Renin is a substance produced by your kidneys that triggers a series of steps that increases blood pressure.
+Aliskiren (Tekturna) slows the production of renin, which reduces its ability to begin this process.

 Other medications sometimes used to treat high blood pressure